BlueBrain/topological_sampling/README.md

 ### Pipeline overview
-![Alt text](toposampling_pipeline_overview.png?raw=true "Pipeline overview") Blue squares denote input / output files (obtainable here).
+![Alt text](toposampling_pipeline_overview.png?raw=true "Pipeline overview") Blue squares denote input / output files (obtainable under the following DOI: 10.5281/zenodo.4317336).
 Grey circles denote steps of the analysis pipeline (that are implemented in this repository).
 Red rectangles denote configuration files (that are also in this github repository).

 ### Running the analyses